The Impact of Screw Quality on Your Refrigerator's Resilience to Physical Impact

 Material Selection

 The choice of material for screws significantly impacts their quality and, consequently, their ability to resist physical impact.
-Stainless steel is commonly used in high-quality screws due to its excellent strength, corrosion resistance, and durability.
+Stainless steel screws are commonly used in high-quality applications due to their excellent strength, corrosion resistance, and durability.
 It is imperative to ensure that the screws used in your refrigerator are made from stainless steel or other suitable materials to enhance impact resistance.

 Thread Design and Grip